-6.5.3 Harmonising and simplifying border procedures related to the movement of goods
+c) Harmonising and simplifying border procedures for the movement of goods d) Electronic single window systems

-Regarding the process of simplifying and harmonising border procedures, the Revised Kyoto Convention (RKC), effective from 3 February 2006, provides international standards and recommended practices for modern customs procedures and techniques.
-The RKC supports trade facilitation and effective controls through the use of simple efficient customs procedures.
+The Revised Kyoto Convention (RKC), effective from 3 February 2006, provides international standards and recommended practices for modern customs procedures and techniques.
+The RKC supports facilitating trade and effective controls using simple efficient customs procedures.
 It is mandatory for all contracting parties of the World Customs Organization to accept its obligatory rules.
-The key principles of the RKC are as follows: